-ENGAGING ALBERTANS IN BAT CONSERVATIONCategory: 2017, Current, Grant, Land Use
+ENGAGING ALBERTANS IN BAT CONSERVATIONCategory: 2017, Completed, Grant, Land Use, Major Project

 White-nose syndrome (WNS) is an invasive fungal disease that kills bats.
 Spreading largely through bat-to-bat transmission, the disease has killed millions of bats in eastern North America while they hibernate underground during winter in damp places such as caves and mines.